jakubsob/jakubsob.github.io/src/content/blog/want-to-get-faster-feedback-from-unit-tests/index.md

 ---
-title: Want To Get Even Faster Feedback From Your Unit Tests?
-Optimize Your Test Files Structure.
+title: 'Optimize Your Unit Test Structure for Faster Feedback'
-description: 'Leverage built-in testthat features.'
+description: 'Learn how to speed up your unit tests by optimizing the structure of your test files using testthat in R.'
 pubDate: 'Nov 8 2024'
 tags: ["r", "tests", "tdd"]
 ---